Gops-8/DigitalHive/README.md

-# Website Analysis Tool
+# Digital Hive

 ## Overview
-The Website Analysis Tool is a Python-based application designed to scrape websites, analyze their content, and generate insights using AI models.
+The Digital Hive is a Python-based application designed to scrape websites, analyze their content, and generate insights using AI models.
 It is built with a modular architecture, using Streamlit for the user interface and several custom components for scraping, data processing, and analysis.

 ---